Delicious moments are better shared!

 - Drain the plantains and serve them hot or at room temperature.

-Garlic and Herb Plantains: After boiling green plantains, toss them with minced garlic, fresh chopped herbs (such as cilantro, parsley, or basil), and a drizzle of olive oil—season with salt and pepper to taste.
+- Butter and Garlic Plantains – After boiling green plantains, toss them with minced garlic, fresh chopped herbs (such as cilantro, parsley, or basil), and a drizzle of olive oil—season with salt and pepper to taste.

-Plantain Mash: Mash-boiled plantains and mix with butter and salt for a delicious Dominican mangu, then topped with pickled onions.
+- Mangu or Plantain Mash – Mash-boiled plantains and mix with butter and salt for a delicious Dominican mangu, then topped with pickled onions and jalapeños.

 If you’re in the mood for a crispy plantain recipe, try air fryer plantains con hogao or plantain fritters, also known as arañitas de platanos.